Git-Ashley/server-room/README.md

 ClientPool points SID to {client: client} automatically from server-room upon a successful join, and whatever else you want.

-If session is destroyed and client rejoins, be sure to store something else unique about that player and point it to the {client, player,...} obj in ClientPool map, and then upon a new join request, the ID will be checked first to see if a previous session was there, and it will simply carry on from there, creating a new client, etc, but not new player info., whilst performing map.delete(previousSid (will be stored in Client))
+If session is destroyed and client rejoins, be sure to store something else unique about that player and point it to the {client, player,...} obj in ClientPool map, and then upon a new join request, the ID will be checked first to see if a previous session was there, and it will simply carry on from there, creating a new client, etc, but not new player info., whilst performing map.delete(previousSid (will be stored in Client)), checking/changing client.ip address is also optional.